acamu/reactive-vertx-frontend/README.md

 ### Part Three - Kafka Producer and Consumer Verticles

-There is a lot a things to discuss you can in first going to the doc page "https://vertx.io/docs/vertx-kafka-client/java/" I will not go in the detail but we need to inherit from [`AbstractVerticle`](http://vertx.io/docs/apidocs/io/vertx/core/AbstractVerticle.html) and override the start method.
+There is a lot a things to discuss you can in first going to the doc page "https://vertx.io/docs/vertx-kafka-client/java/" I will not go in the detail but we need to inherit as usual from [`AbstractVerticle`](http://vertx.io/docs/apidocs/io/vertx/core/AbstractVerticle.html) and override the start method.
 In my case i created a private method **createConsumer** which has to deal with the creation of the connection stream.
-I use the default Vertx **StringDeserializer** and subscribe to a topic named  **websocket_bridge**
+I use the default Vertx **StringDeserializer** and subscribe to a topic named  **websocket_bridge**.

+The consumer handler will read the stream on the topic and decode the flow to read value.
+It will propagate to the true channel by use of the correlationId provided in the object **"correlationId." + currentId**.

 Below the code snippet of the `KafkaVerticleConsumer.java`

 #### Kafka service Consumer

     public class KafkaConsumerVerticle extends AbstractVerticle {